-Carry out an annual survey of butterflies in accordance with the detailed guidance available from the UK Butterfly Monitoring Scheme.
+Carry out an annual survey of butterflies.

-In order to cover every hectare of land, the survey must consist of two, parallel, one-kilometre transects (straight lines) as a minimum, and for every square kilometre (100 hectares), with a requirement of three site visits in the required season and timings.
+In order to cover every hectare of land, the survey must consist of two, parallel, one-kilometre transects (straight lines or as near to this as is physically possible) as a minimum, for every square kilometre (100 hectares), with a requirement of three site visits in the required season and timings.

-Three visits to each transect is required in July and August (with at least 10 days between the three visits).
+Three visits are required in July and August (with at least 10 days between the three visits).
 Follow the more detailed guidance available from the UK Butterfly Monitoring Scheme.